-Using relevant codes from the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), and National Drug Codes (NDCs), CHBRP used data from Milliman's 2017 Consolidated Health Cost Guidelines Sources Database (CHSD) and 2017 MarketScan® Commercial Claims and Encounters Database (Marketscan) to develop baseline estimates of utilization of insulin.
+Using relevant codes from the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), and National Drug Codes (NDCs), CHBRP used data from Milliman's 2019 Consolidated

+Health Cost Guidelines Sources Database (CHSD) to develop baseline estimates of utilization of insulin.
 CHBRP calculated utilization rates for enrollees whose claims for insulin exceed the cost-sharing cap at baseline and for those who did not exceed the cap.
 See estimates in Table 1.
-Utilization (measured as number of 30-day supply insulin prescriptions per month per user) is 0.82 for enrollees whose claims did not exceed the cost-sharing cap at baseline and 0.86 for enrollees whose claims did exceed the cost-sharing cap.
-Postmandate, the group whose claims exceeded the cost-sharing cap at baseline would experience an increase in utilization because this group would experience a decrease in cost sharing due to the bill.
-Utilization among enrollees who exceeded the cap at baseline is higher than those under the cap, which reflects the greater need for insulin in this group of enrollees.
+Utilization (measured as number of 30-day supply insulin prescriptions per month per user) is the same (0.85) for all enrollees at baseline.
+Postmandate, the group of enrollees with a deductible at baseline would experience an increase in utilization because this group would experience a decrease in cost sharing due to the bill.

-To estimate changes in utilization postmandate, CHBRP applied an estimate of price elasticity of demand to enrollees exceeding the cap at baseline.
+To estimate changes in utilization postmandate, CHBRP applied an estimate of price elasticity of demand to enrollees with a deductible at baseline.
 CHBRP assumes reduced cost sharing for insulin increases the utilization of outpatient prescription insulin based on literature that establishes evidence of price elasticity of demand for prescription drugs (Goldman et al., 2004).